 Lower back pain can become unbearable during the last months of pregnancy.
-Having something like this extra large heating pad can give you some relief from the pain.
+Having something like this extra-large heating pad can give you some pain relief.

-Because of its large size —12 inches wide and 24 inches long — it can cover most of your lower back at one time.
-It also has a super soft microplush exterior, for a little extra comfort.
-The pad is highly flexible and will adjust itself to the area you’re treating.
+Because of its large size — 12 inches wide and 24 inches long — it can cover most of your lower back at one time.
+It also has a super-soft microplush exterior for a little extra comfort.
+The pad is highly flexible and adjusts to the area you’re treating.

 There are six settings to choose from, ranging from 105 to 140 degrees Fahrenheit.
 Remember to choose the lowest setting you’re comfortable with.
 You can also choose between moist and dry heating therapy.

 The heating pad will automatically turn off after two hours.
 Remember to limit yourself to 20 minutes, though.